 If you have successfully completed the online waiver of the insurance, deduct the insurance charge from the total due if that charge appears on your invoice.

 If you have any questions about the insurance coverage offered, please contact Health Services: 508.999.8982.

-The following fees (A-E) are mandatory and are listed on your invoice.
+In addition to the tuition charge, the following fees are mandatory and are listed on your invoice.
 These fees are refundable only upon official withdrawal from UMass Dartmouth prior to the start of classes for the semester.

-B. Student fee: supports all student groups, student publications, the student radio station, and various other student-related activities.
+Student Activity Fee: supports all student groups, student publications, the student radio station, and various other student-related activities.

 The following additional fees are either optional or assessed on an individual basis:

-Green Fee: This is an opt out fee voted in by the students that will be used to fund student projects related to sustainability, infrastructure projects at the University chosen by the students, and student research projects related to sustainability.
-Students who do not wish to be charged this fee must complete the online waiver process in COIN using the waivable fees link on the Student Center page.
+Students who do not wish to be charged this fee must complete the online waiver process in COIN using the waivable fees link on the Student Center Page.

 International Student Fee: This fee is to support the infrastructure required to maintain University compliance requirements for the admission, enrollment, and retention of international students.